 BCC is the most commonly occurring type of skin cancer.
-It is also the most frequently diagnosed cancer in the US.
+It is also the most frequently diagnosed cancer in the United States.
 Millions of people learn that they have BCC annually.

 This skin cancer typically occurs on sun-exposed skin, such as on the neck, head, or back of the hands.
 BCC is particularly common on the face, usually developing on the nose.
 BCC typically develops on the skin that has had the most sun, but it can manifest in any area of the body, including legs, trunks, and arms.

 Individuals who use tanning beds also get BCC, and they also tend to develop it earlier in life.
 This type of skin cancer develops gradually.
 In rare cases, it can spread to other body areas as well.
 Treatment is vital as BCC can grow deep and wide, decimating skin, tissue, and bone.

 Dermatologists at the PH Dermatology Cancer and Laser Surgery Center receive patients from Palm Harbor, St. Petersburg, Clearwater, Brandon, Tampa, Spring Hill, Riverview, Florida, and nearby areas for advanced and innovative skin care solutions.

 BCC is the most common form of skin cancer.
 In comparison to darker-skinned people, fair-skinned individuals are more likely to get it.
 It typically grows on sun-exposed skin.

 Doctors typically eliminate this type of skin cancer with surgery.
 However, at times, they treat it with chemotherapy or radiation.
 BCC hardly ever spreads to other areas of the body or is fatal, unlike other cancers.

 What causes Basal Cell Carcinoma?